akiutoslahti/compresch/docs/03-TESTING.md

 ## Benchmarking and comparison
 ### Efficiency of compression
-Efficiency of compression has been evaluated with three common compression corpuses along with benchmarks for encoding and decoding times.
+Efficiency of compression has been evaluated with three common compression corpuses and chunk of random data.
+Encoding and decoding times have also been recorder.

 Canterbury corpus
 [Test report](performancetests/canterbury.md)